 You must calculate the extra taxes you will pay if considering the MFS/PAYE route.
 The only reliable way to do this is to to prepare three sets of sample taxes in advance: yours alone, spouse alone, and married filing jointly.
 We have a page which can give you an idea of the ranges of extra tax you might be expected to pay when going from MFJ to MFS.

-2) PSLF may be taken away or altered by new legislation or policy change.
+2) PSLF may be taken away or altered by new legislation or policy change (although no one has ever proposed making changes to existing borrowers).
 If so, and if you intentionally pay less on your loans, you will have paid more interest on your student loans than otherwise.
 Despite this risk, choosing the income-driven repayment plan which has the lowest payments carries relatively little risk, assuming you do not simply splurge the extra money you have by minimizing your payments.
 Save or invest that money instead!

-3) If you are fairly certain you'll eventually get PSLF, and are likely to have a spouse with income and no loans or have a very high salary which pushing you over the cap, you probably should start with PAYE at the outset, rather than REPAYE.
+3) If you are fairly certain you'll eventually get PSLF, and are likely to have a spouse with income and no loans or have a very high salary which eventually puts you over the cap, you probably should start with PAYE at the outset, rather than REPAYE.

 Consider a non-married resident who is about to graduate from a pediatric residency and join a PSLF eligible hospital-based group with a salary of $200,000 (there is a ton of call in this job, hence the high salary for Peds).
 She finished medical school with $200,000 in unsubsidized federal loans at an average of rate of 6%.
 She thinks after another 4 years she will move back to her smallish hometown, where her salary is likely to be much higher ($300,000).

 She was smart and had consolidated her federal loans just prior to graduating from medical school in order to eliminate the grace period and start the 10-year PSLF forgiveness clock immediately upon graduation.
 She chose the REPAYE plan.
 Please read this scenario for an explanation why.